UNIV: Unified Foundation Model for Infrared and Visible Modalities: Experiments

 \subsubsection{Object Detection}

-The results of infrared image object detection on the M3FD-IR dataset are shown in Table ~\ref{tab:ir-downstream}.
-The proposed UNIV method, when fine-tuned with LoRA, achieves 56.9 mAP and 88.7 AP50, outperforming the existing state-of-the-art InfMAE by 0.7 mAP and 0.6 AP50, respectively, demonstrating its superior capability in object detection tasks.

-Notably, cross-modality fine-tuning of the MCMAE model pre-trained on IN1K also yields competitive results.
-This suggests that shared features across modalities can be learned to some extent during single-modality pre-training.
+The results of infrared object detection on the M3FD-IR dataset are presented in \cref{tab:ir-downstream}.
+When fine-tuned with LoRA, the proposed UNIV model achieves 56.9 mAP and 88.7 AP50, surpassing the previous state-of-the-art InfMAE by 0.7 mAP and 0.6 AP50, demonstrating its strong detection capability.
+Interestingly, cross-modality fine-tuning of MCMAE pre-trained on IN1K also produces competitive performance, suggesting that single-modality pre-training can still capture partially shared cross-modal features.